Lucille Ball: 1950s

-During the run of I Love Lucy, Ball and Arnaz wanted to remain in their Los Angeles home, but time-zone logistics made that difficult.
-Since prime time in Los Angeles was too late to air a major network series live on the East Coast, filming in California would have meant giving most of the TV audience an inferior kinescope picture, delayed by at least a day.
+For the production of I Love Lucy, Ball and Arnaz wanted to remain in Los Angeles, but prime time in the western time zone was too late to air a major network series live in other time zones.
+Broadcasting live from California would also have meant giving most of the TV audience an inferior kinescope picture (the live program being filmed off a TV monitor), delayed by at least a day.
+Sponsor Philip Morris wanted the couple to relocate to New York, not wanting day-old kinescopes airing in major eastern markets, nor did they want to pay the extra costs that filming, processing, and editing would require.

-Sponsor Philip Morris pressured the couple into relocating, not wanting day-old kinescopes airing in major East Coast markets, nor did they want to pay the extra cost that filming, processing, and editing would require.
-Instead, the couple offered to take a pay cut to finance filming, which Arnaz did on better-quality 35 mm film and on the condition that Desilu would retain the rights of each episode once it aired.
-CBS agreed to relinquish the post-first-broadcast rights to Desilu, not realizing they were giving up a valuable and enduring asset.
-In 1957, CBS bought back the rights for $1,000,000 ($ in today's terms), giving Ball and Arnaz's down payment for the purchase of the former RKO Pictures studios, which they turned into Desilu Studios.
+Instead, Arnaz and Ball offered to take a pay cut to remain in Hollywood, and they would finance the filming themselves on better-quality 35 mm film, on the condition that Desilu would retain the rights of each episode after it aired.
+CBS agreed to relinquish the post-first-broadcast rights to Desilu, not realizing they were giving up a valuable and enduring asset; broadcast executives then expected a program to be aired only once, in the radio tradition, with no thought of rebroadcasts.
+(Network reruns did not come into being until the summer of 1952, when NBC aired repeats of Groucho Marx's You Bet Your Life in prime time.)
+Desi Arnaz correctly reasoned that the I Love Lucy episodes could be sold and resold as more TV stations sprang up across America.
+In 1957, CBS bought back the rights for $1,000,000 ($ in today's terms), financing Ball and Arnaz's down payment for the purchase of the former RKO Radio Pictures studios, which they turned into Desilu Studios.

 I Love Lucy dominated U.S. ratings for most of its run.
 An attempt was made to adapt the show for radio using the "Breaking the Lease" episode (in which the Ricardos and Mertzes argue, and the Ricardos threaten to move, but find themselves stuck in a firm lease) as the pilot.
 The resulting radio audition disc has survived, but never aired.

 A scene in which Lucy and Ricky practice the tango, in the episode "Lucy Does The Tango", evoked the longest recorded studio audience laugh in the history of the show — so long that the sound editor had to cut that section of the soundtrack in half.
 During the show's production breaks, Lucy and Desi starred together in two feature films: The Long, Long Trailer (1954) and Forever, Darling (1956).
+Many older feature films with Ball and/or Arnaz were also re-released in the mid-1950s to capitalize on the popularity of I Love Lucy.

-After I Love Lucy ended its run in 1957, the main cast continued to appear in occasional hour-long specials under the title The Lucy–Desi Comedy Hour until 1960.
+After I Love Lucy ended its run in 1957, the main cast continued to appear in occasional hourlong specials under the title The Lucy–Desi Comedy Hour until 1960.